 Rejecting outliers always constitute, to a certain degree, a challenging step.
-Actually, the quality of the data after outliers rejection is largely conditioned by the quality of the L2 products and in particular of the L2 retracker outputs.
+Actually, the quality of the data after outliers rejection is largely conditioned by the quality of the L2 products and in particular the outputs of the L2 retrackers, but also on a series of other aspects such as the water mask database, the topographic context of the VS, .